- What does renters insurance cover in a storage unit?

 The average renters insurance policy will cover your stored personal property for up to 10% of your policy’s total value.
 For example, if your total policy is worth $50,000, you would have coverage of $5,000 for items off-premises, such as in a storage unit.

-There are some exclusions, which vary from company to company, and are often addressed in a rider within your policy.
+Some exclusions vary from company to company and are often addressed in a rider within your policy.
 It’s not unusual to see some popular types of valuables and other items subject to different coverage limits.

 It's best to contact your insurance company to find out exactly what your renters insurance covers in a self-storage unit.